CentOS/python-cicoclient/docs/ansible_usage.rst

 - If you do not provide an API key, you will get the list of all nodes.
 - If you provide an API key, you will only get the inventory of nodes that are tied to your API key.
+- You can also provide a SSID to only return hosts matching this specific SSID.

 Example::